Harrison Newey

-Harrison Newey (born 25 July 1998) is a British racing driver and the son of Formula One engineer Adrian Newey.
+Harrison William Innes Newey (born 25 July 1998) is a British racing driver and the son of Formula One engineer Adrian Newey.
 He made his ADAC Formula 4 debut in 2015 with Van Amersfoort Racing.
-He also competed in the BRDC Formula 4 Championship alongside his ADAC F4 campaign.
+He also competed in the BRDC Formula 4 Championship alongside his ADAC F4 campaign and won the 2016-17 MRF Challenge Championship.

 Racing record

 Career summary

 † As Newey was a guest driver, he was ineligible for points.‡ Team standings.